jaredhocutt/openshift4-deploy/README.md

 your cluster.

-Be sure to execute the automation from the same machine where you created the clsuter as there is state data that is required to clean up all of the resources located there.
+Be sure to execute the automation from the same machine where you created the cluster as there is Terraform state data that is required to clean up all of the resources previously created.

-**Step 1**
+**Step 1 - Enter the container environment**

 Change your current directory to the cloned repository.